Galinstan: Uses

+Galinstan is also being investigated as the active material in composite liquid-metal contacts (CLMC) for high-current switching applications.
+In such contacts, galinstan impregnates a porous framework of refractory metal (molybdenum, tungsten, or rhenium), forming a continuous conductive surface covering up to 98% of the contact cross-section.
+The elastic framework acts as a damper upon closing, eliminating contact bounce and associated electromagnetic interference.
+Heat losses are approximately 20 times lower than in silver contacts.
+Because the contact surface is liquid, electrodynamic repulsion forces during short-circuit currents are practically zero — experimentally confirmed at currents up to 45 kA DC without contact separation, whereas copper contacts were repelled at 10 kA.
+The manufacturing process is protected by a US patent.

 X-ray equipment

 Extremely high-intensity sources may be obtained with an X-ray source that uses a liquid-metal galinstan anode of 9.25 keV X-rays (gallium K-alpha line) for X-ray phase microscopy of fixed tissue (such as mouse brain), from a focal spot about 10 μm × 10 μm, and 3-D voxels of about one cubic micrometer.
 The metal flows from a nozzle downward at a high speed, and the high-intensity electron source is focused upon it.
 The rapid flow of metal carries current, but the physical flow prevents a great deal of anode heating (due to forced-convective heat removal), and the high boiling point of galinstan inhibits vaporization of the anode.